Destaq/wallpaper-learn/README.md

 ### Setting Cycling Wallpaper
 Once you have your images set up, all you need to do is set them to cycle as your wallpaper in your settings.
 Below are some images demonstrating how you can do so in various operating systems.

+#### Mac
+Navigate to your `System Preferences -> Desktop & Screen Saver -> Desktop` and click the + button at the bottom left to add an images folder (your images folder in the root directory of this program).
+Set `change picture` to True, adjust your cycling time, and choose whether or not to enable random order.

+#### Windows